How to File an Assumed Name (DBA) in Minnesota

-When a business wants to operate under a name other than their legal name, the state of Minnesota, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Minnesota, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The legal name of a sole proprietor can be the owner’s full first and last name or the full name of each partner, which can be used without registering.
-For example, if John Smith starts a business repairing computers but doesn’t use a business name he doesn’t have to register.
-If John decides to name his business John’s Computer Repair then he will need to register.
+The legal name of a sole proprietor in Minnesota can be the owner’s full first and last name or the full name of each partner, which can be used without registering.
+For example, if John Smith starts a business repairing computers but doesn’t use a business name, he doesn’t have to register.
+If John decides to name his business John’s Computer Repair, then he will need to register.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without having to form another entity.

-The cost of an Assumed Name Certificate in Minnesota is $30 when filing by mail or $50 when filing online.
+The Assumed Name Certificate filing fee in Minnesota is $30 when filing by mail or in person or $50 when filing online.

 What are the steps to file a DBA in Minnesota?

 Every DBA filing in Minnesota must be unique or can’t closely resemble other registered names.
-Before filing, search the Secretary of State’s website to be sure the name you want to use is available.
+Before filing, search the Office of the Minnesota Secretary of State’s website to be sure the name you want to use is available.

 Click for more information on how to do a name search in Minnesota.